HazyResearch/data-centric-ai/mlops.md

 Debugging an ML model is likely to be required in any of the MLOps stages.
 There are many approaches to debug, or likewise prevent ML failures from happening.
 We summarize the most prominent research next, noting that all ideas somehow relate to human-generated or -assisted tests.

-- [TFX Validation](https://mlsys.org/Conferences/2019/doc/2019/167.pdf): Generates and maintains a schema for the data.
+- [TFX Validation](https://mlsys.org/Conferences/2019/doc/2019/167.pdf) gnerates and maintains a schema for the data.
 Failures in validating this schema either require the data to be fixed, or the schema to be changed.
-- [Deequ](https://ieeexplore.ieee.org/document/8731462): Enables unit-test for data via a declarative API by combining common quality constraints with user defined validation code.
+- [Deequ](https://ieeexplore.ieee.org/document/8731462) enables unit-test for data via a declarative API by combining common quality constraints with user defined validation code.
-- [SliceLine](https://dl.acm.org/doi/10.1145/3448016.3457323): Finds problematic, potentially overlapping slices by exploiting various system specific aspects such as monotonicity properties and a linear-algebra-based enumeration algorithm on top of existing ML systems.
+- [SliceLine](https://dl.acm.org/doi/10.1145/3448016.3457323) finds problematic, potentially overlapping slices by exploiting various system specific aspects such as monotonicity properties and a linear-algebra-based enumeration algorithm on top of existing ML systems.
 - [MLINSPECT](https://dl.acm.org/doi/abs/10.1145/3448016.3452759): Detects data-distribution bugs by using linage-based annotations in a ML pipeline, which is modeled as a DAG.
-- [Amazon SageMaker Debugger](https://proceedings.mlsys.org/paper/2021/file/d1f491a404d6854880943e5c3cd9ca25-Paper.pdf): Consists of an efficient tensor processing library along with built-in rules executed in dedicated containers.
+- [Amazon SageMaker Debugger](https://proceedings.mlsys.org/paper/2021/file/d1f491a404d6854880943e5c3cd9ca25-Paper.pdf) consists of an efficient tensor processing library along with built-in rules executed in dedicated containers.
-- [Checklist](https://homes.cs.washington.edu/~marcotcr/acl20_checklist.pdf): Comprehensive behavioral testing of NLP models by modeling linguistic capabilities a NLP model should be able to capture.
+- [Checklist](https://homes.cs.washington.edu/~marcotcr/acl20_checklist.pdf) enables comprehensive behavioral testing of NLP models by modeling linguistic capabilities a NLP model should be able to capture.
-- [Model Assertion](https://arxiv.org/pdf/2003.01668.pdf): Abstraction for providing model assertions at runtime and during training in the form of arbitrary functions that can indicate when an error is likely to have occurred.
+- [Model Assertion](https://arxiv.org/pdf/2003.01668.pdf) provides an abstraction for model assertions at runtime and during training in the form of arbitrary functions that can indicate when an error is likely to have occurred.

 <h2 id="mlops-additional">Additional Resources</h2>